rinikerlab/irsa/example/README.md

   python script, to create the necessary pickle files<br/>
 <br/>
 <br/>
 Notice that we did not know the correct structure at this stage.
-Hence, the archives are named 0 (isomer epi-I in the publication) and 1 (isomer I, correct isomer).
+Hence, the archives for the sampling/calculation stages are named 0 (isomer epi-I in the publication) and 1 (isomer I, correct isomer).

 The essential part is in the directory execute_program:<br>
 Here, the baseline-corrected experimental spectrum is provided, as well as the hand picked peaks. <br>